Sophie Turner Makes NSFW Comment On Joe Jonas’ ‘Paper’ Photo Shoot On Instagram

 Of course, fans were quick to respond with their own comments.

-“She’s definitely the daddy,” one fan said.
+“She’s definitely the daddy,” one fan wrote.

-“The jazz flute is what got u didn’t it,” another said.
+“The jazz flute is what got u [sic] didn’t it,” another admirer quipped.

-The photo shoot was done to promote the Jonas Brothers’ upcoming album Happiness Begins, set to release June 7, its supporting tour in August, and the documentary about the group’s reunion.
+The photo shoot was done to promote the Jonas Brothers’ upcoming album Happiness Begins, set to release June 7.
+The album will see a supporting tour in August, joined by a documentary about the group’s reunion.
 The shoot portrays all the brothers in ugly sweaters — a nod to the family photo cards sold at Target.

 Harper’s Bazaar reports that Turner and Jonas tied the knot at West Hollywood’s San Vicente Bungalow.
-And according to a source, the pair wanted to keep their honeymoon as private as possible, which is why they choice San Vicente — it has a “no phones, no pictures, no social media, no talking about other members-policy.”
+And, according to a source, the pair wanted to keep their honeymoon as private as possible, which is why they choice San Vicente — it has a “no phones, no pictures, no social media, no talking about other members-policy.”

 “Joe and Sophie chose to start their honeymoon in a romantic place where they can enjoy complete privacy.
 They can order whatever they like to their bungalow, and not have to worry at all about being seen or photographed.”